Ancient Society: The lines of progress

+The substitutions of ethna better than the previous follow several lines of progress.
+Morgan admits to a deficit in knowledge of language development, which he does not think important.
+The little knowledge he shares can be found in Chapter 3.
+His brief scheme is in fact speculative only.
+Many Sino-Tibetan languages and Tai–Kadai languages, which may appear to non-speakers be "monosyllabic", use tone to distinguish morphemes, One syllable in different tones has different meanings.
+No language today is considered more primitive than any other.
+Early stages of language are totally unknown and must have disappeared in remote prehistory.
+Gestural language still is considered the original form of symbolic communication.

 The ethnical periods

 Morgan rejects the Ages of Stone, of Bronze, of Iron, the Three-Age System of pre-history, as being insufficient characterizations of progress.
 This theory had been explicated by J. J. A. Worsaae in his The Primeval Antiquities of Denmark, published in English in 1849.
 Worsaae had built his work on the foundation of evidence-based chronology by Christian Jürgensen Thomsen, whose Guideline to Scandinavian Antiquity (Ledetraad til Nordisk Oldkyndighed) (1836), was not published in English until 1848.
 The two works were highly influential to researchers in Great Britain and North America.

 Morgan believed the prehistoric stages as defined by the Danish were difficult to distinguish, as they overlapped and refer only to material types of implements or tools.
 In addition, Morgan thought they did not fit the evidence he was finding among Native American societies in North America, in which he had closely studied social structure as an indicator of stages of civilization.
+Since Morgan, the European three-age system has prevailed in anthropology and archeology, but the age characteristics have been enlarged to include many of the additional factors which Morgan described.
+Morgan's Savagery and Barbarism are roughly equivalent to Braidwood's food gathering and food production.

 Based on the lines of progress, he distinguishes ethnical periods, which each have a distinct culture and a particular mode of life and do not overlap in a region.
 He does admit to exceptions and a difficulty of determining precise borders between periods.
 Scientific archaeology was being developed at this time; Morgan did not have the techniques of stratigraphy or scientific dating available, but based his arguments on linguistic and historical speculation.
-(Thomsen and Worsaae are credited with the foundation of scientific archaeology, as they worked to have controlled excavations in which artifacts could be evaluated by which were found together: the beginning of stratigraphy.
-This evidence-based system was the start of chronological dating in archeology.)